ivobul/css-exercise-comments-section/README.md

-# CSS Exercise | The Comments Section
+# CSS Exercise | The Comments Section | SoftUni.bg
 ## Create a web page that looks and behaves like the screenshot below:
 ![CSS Exercise - Preview](./design/preview.gif)